zrandles/cody/README.md

 - [x] Review progress persists when the head commit of the branch changes
 - [x] Require a minimum number of reviews
 - [x] Rebuild reviews list from PR description on command
-- [ ] Require 1-n reviewers be from a given a list of reviewers
+- [x] Require 1-n reviewers be from a given a list of reviewers ("super reviewers")
 - [ ] Automatically choose reviewers based on PR characteristics

 ### Anti-features (Not Doing)